-The gold standard for hair transplantation surgery revolves around donor harvest based upon removal of a strip of tissue from the donor area.
+The gold standard for hair transplantation surgery revolves around donor harvest, which is based upon the removal of a strip of tissue from the donor area.
 It is often mislabeled as the “FUT” method (in reality “FUT” stands for “follicular unit transplantation”- this describes the overall use of grafting/transplantation using only follicular units), when in fact, Strip Excision (“SE”) more accurately describes this surgical step.

 Graft for graft, strip excision (SE) harvested grafts are consistently of a higher quality than FUE grafts in general.
 This ensures consistent results across all patient presentations.

-Strip Excision (SE) then, is a surgical hair transplant technique wherein the grafts used for the procedure are harvested in a linear strip taken from the donor area.
-To this day, this method of donor harvesting represents the “Gold Standard” for obtaining donor hair.
-The harvested tissue is then dissected under direct visualization utilizing high powered microscopes, to create the high quality, individual follicular units.
+Strip Excision (SE) is a surgical hair transplant technique wherein the grafts used for the procedure are harvested in a linear strip taken from the donor area.
+This represents the “Gold Standard” for obtaining donor hair.
+The harvested tissue is then dissected under a microscope to create the individual follicular units.

 The advantages of SE (“FUT”) are as follows:

 - No generalized loss of hair mass in the donor area (No donor “thinning”).